johnjfox/Pi_Analytics/README.md

 Hello!

 I'm glad to hear that at least a few of you are interested in the Raspberry Pi!
 Since I've received several questions about where to start, I thought it might be easiest to just answer things once in a shareable format.
+I'll try to keep this README more or less up to date and will also place some sample code here if it will help abnyone get started.

 ## Some Caveats and General Statements: